mstksg/inCode/copy/entries/advent-com.md

 $$

-Once we find this, we can plug into our original form, to find that our final points are, in our un-shifted coordinates, $R + V t$ (we can also use the shifted coordinates as well).
+Once we find this, we can plug into our original form, to find that our final points are, in our un-shifted coordinates, $R + V t$.
+This is because Galilean transformations leave time unchanged, unlike other frame transformations, like the Lorentz transform.
+However, we have a simpler option: we could just leave our answer in shifted coordinates as well, since we only care about the shape of the result, and not the absolute position.

 We can write this as a Haskell function, assuming we take in a list of `V2 Double` for velocities and `V2 Double` for positions, from the *[linear][]*